ahmetaltai/react-native-bottom-sheet/readme.md

 ## Methods

-The `BottomSheet` component exposes the following methods via `ref`.
-These methods allow you to control the behavior of the Bottom Sheet programmatically:
+The `BottomSheet` component exposes several methods via `ref`.
+These methods allow you to control the Bottom Sheet's behavior programmatically:

 ### `open()`

-The `open()` method opens the Bottom Sheet to the position defined by the `index` prop.
-The `index` corresponds to one of the values in the `points` prop, determining where the Bottom Sheet will open.
+Opens the Bottom Sheet to the position specified by the `index` prop.

-- **`index`**: This is the initial position of the Bottom Sheet, defined by the `index` prop, which points to one of the values in the `points` array.
-For example, if `index={1}`, the Bottom Sheet will open at the second position in the `points` array.
+- **`index`**: Refers to the position in the `points` array where the Bottom Sheet will open.
+For example, if `index={1}`, the Bottom Sheet will open at the second point in the `points` array.
+You can call this method via `BottomSheetRef.current?.open()`.

 ### `close()`

-Closes the Bottom Sheet.
+Closes the Bottom Sheet completely.
+This will hide the Bottom Sheet, regardless of its current position in the `points` array.

+- You can call this method using `BottomSheetRef.current?.close()`.

 ### `expand()`

-Expands the Bottom Sheet to the maximum point defined in the `points` prop.
+Expands the Bottom Sheet to its maximum point, as defined by the last value in the `points` array.

+- For example, if `points={['25%', '50%', '90%']}`, calling `expand()` will expand the Bottom Sheet to the 90% position.
+- To invoke this, use `BottomSheetRef.current?.expand()`.

+### `snap(index: number)`
+Snaps the Bottom Sheet to a specific point based on the provided `index`.
+The `index` corresponds to the position in the `points` array.

+- **`index`**: This parameter determines the specific position from the `points` array where the Bottom Sheet should snap to.
+For instance, if you call `snap(2)` and the `points` array is `['25%', '50%', '90%']`, the Bottom Sheet will snap to 90%.
+- Use `BottomSheetRef.current?.snap(index)` to invoke this method.

+---

+These methods offer flexible control over the Bottom Sheet's behavior, allowing you to open, close, expand, or snap the sheet to specific positions programmatically.

 ## Explanation

 - **`points`**: The `points` prop defines the draggable positions for the Bottom Sheet as percentages.
 For example, `['25%', '50%', '90%']` means the Bottom Sheet can be dragged between 25%, 50%, and 90% of the screen height.
 - **`visible`**: When `visible` is set, the Bottom Sheet stays open, and it does not close upon background taps.
 This is useful for cases where you want the sheet to remain open, allowing background touches.